 This Rhubarb Bellini is the easiest cocktail you'll make all summer!

 Unless you're serving a crowd, you'll have rhubarb compote left over.
-Store it in the fridge and use it to make this Strawberry Rhubarb Smoothie or Skinny Strawberry Rhubarb Parfait, or spoon it over a simple Lemon Ricotta Cake.
+Store it in the fridge and use it to make a Strawberry Rhubarb Smoothie or Skinny Strawberry Rhubarb Parfait, or Creamy Strawberry Rhubarb Chia Overnight Oats or spoon it over a simple Lemon Ricotta Cake.
 You'll be glad you made extra!

-I chose to keep this drink simple, but you can embellish it by adding some other flavours to the rhubarb compote.
+I chose to keep this rhubarb cocktail simple, but you can embellish it by adding other flavours to the rhubarb compote.
 Try a touch of cinnamon or a hint of lemon or orange zest.

 The original Bellini was made with Prosecco and puréed white peaches.
 It was invented in 1948 and served in the famous Harry's Bar in Venice, Italy.